Enrolled Nurse Support into Practice Programme (ENSIPP

 We invite you to apply via ACE.
 It's important to apply correctly so please follow the ACE instructions carefully.
 You can select up to 5 practice areas of interest in your ACE application for Capital, Coast and Hutt Valley.

-Interviews for the mid-year ENSIP Programme will be held at:
+Interviews for the September 2024 ENSIP Programme will be held at:

 Successful graduates will receive an offer of employment from their clinical area before commencing the programme.
 Once accepted, the terms of agreement for such placements are permanent.
 Within clinical areas graduates will be expected to complete generic online learning packages, goal setting, and two self-reflections and attend the eight study days.
 It is strongly recommended that graduates utilise the knowledge and skills of their appointed preceptor, Nurse Educator, Associate Charge Nurse Managers and Charge Nurse Managers within their clinical area.
-The ENSIPP Coordinator is also available for clinical support and will visit frequently.
+The ENSIP programme also has a clinical coach available for clinical support and will visit each graduate frequently.

-Thank you for applying to the Capital, Coast and Hutt Valley ENSIP Programme starting September 2023.
+Thank you for applying to the Capital, Coast and Hutt Valley ENSIP Programme starting September, 2024.
 Please watch this video to help you prepare for your interview.
-Interviews will be held June 19th at Wellington Hospital, 20th in Porirua, 21st in Kenepuru and 22nd in Hutt Valley Hospital.
+Interviews will be held June 24th – 27th, 024 across the district.

 We want to make graduate enrolled nurses feel welcome.
 Graduates are welcomed with an orientation to the programme followed by an orientation to their area of practice.
 Orientation provides the graduate EN with generic learning and an introduction to the ENSIPP programme.
 Graduates will be orientated to their clinical area by their senior clinical nursing team and preceptor.
 It is anticipated that graduates will complete clinical orientation within 4-6 weeks of commencing their position.

-For further details regarding the preceptor programme please see the Preceptorship page.
+For further details regarding the preceptor programme please see the preceptorship and supervision page.